 Methylation of DNA protects bacteria’s DNA from their own restriction enzymes.

 Another enzyme known as methyltransferase inserts methyl groups at the location where the REase act, resultantly, makes them unable to cut their own DNA.
 The insertion of the methyl group prevents self-restriction digestion.

 More than 600 different restriction enzymes are used in genetic engineering and molecular cloning experiments, though a total of 300 REase is well studied to date.

 Based on their action, cutting site, the requirement of cofactors and recognition sites all the restriction enzymes are categorized into four broad categories.

 The type I restriction enzyme doesn’t have a specific cleaving activity, actually because it cleaves DNA randomly far away from their recognition site, even at anywhere.

-It has digestion as well as methylation activity, which means it cleaves and insert methyl groups too, to the host bacterial DNA.
+It has digestion as well as methylation activity, which means it cleaves and inserts methyl groups too, into the host bacterial DNA.
 Note that to perform the methylation and for the properly catalytic activity of S-adenosyl-L- methionine, ATP as a cofactor is required.

 ATP is an energy molecule, we all know that right!